O-X-L/docs/en/proxy/forward_squid.rst

 * less options to filter the traffic on
 * connections to *trustable* targets could carry dangerous payloads
+* will stop working if `encrypted SNI <https://www.cloudflare.com/learning/ssl/what-is-encrypted-sni/>`_ is enforced by the target server

 In some cases a basic DNS 'allow-list' will be enough to ensure good security.
 Many automated attacks can be blocked using this approach.